 top of page

-Making the wrong choice of pothole repair system can be very costly indeed – in terms of cash, carbon and reputation.
+Are you struggling to find the right pothole repair system for your road maintenance needs?
+Making the wrong choice can be very costly indeed – in terms of cash, carbon and reputation.
 The potholes will reform, the budget to fix them must be found again and the original good-news story about splashing out on pothole repair turns into a PR nightmare.

 Why do potholes form?

 The source of a pothole is usually a crack or some other small defect.
 Cracks can form due to repeated loading of the road.
-It may be that the road is taking more traffic, and heavier traffic than it was designed for.
-Or the bitumen in the road may be old and oxidised which means it is more brittle and hence more likely to crack.
+It may be that the road is taking more traffic and heavier traffic than it was designed for.
+In some cases, the bitumen in the road may be old and oxidised, which means it is more brittle and hence more likely to crack.

 Utility trench reinstatements are another common source of potholes.
 The joint between the existing road and the asphalt used to top off the reinstatement widens over time to become a pothole.